UBFI/C_Downloader/README.md

 # C_Downloader
-A purely native downloader in C , great for creating a builder
+A winapi downloader in C , great for creating a builder
 #SkidProof